ErcBunny/bunnyAAT/README.md

 # bunnyAAT
-Code for an autonomous antenna tracker which uses a continuously rotating servo and a standard servo.
+Code and other things you need for an autonomous antenna tracker which uses a continuously rotating servo and a standard servo.